-RODO - Data Protection Regulation or General Data Protection Regulation, GDPR).
-A set of rules concluded by the European Union related to the protection of natural persons.
+RODO - Data Protection Regulation or OROD - General Data Protection Regulation, GDPR).
+A body of legislation concluded by the European Union relating to the protection of natural persons.
 Concerns the processing of personal data and its free movement.
-Published by the Official Journal of the European Union L 119 on 4 May 2016. entered into force from 25 May 2018.
-Applicable to all entities operating within the EU including small businesses as well as large multinational corporations.
+Published by the Official Journal of the European Union L 119 on 4 May 2016.
+Entered into force on 25 May 2018.
+Applicable to all entities operating within the EU, including small businesses as well as large multinational corporations.

 What are the penalties for non-compliance with RODO?